buggyrace/buggy-race-about/docs/about/design.md

 buggy material.
 We've used the danger-stripe motif throughout, and made each of the task/project/tech-notes sections within the server visually different.

+## Encourage adoption by other educators

+**It's not enough to just open source the project: we need to help you make an informed decision to use it — design, document, demo.**

+We've put a lot of effort into making the buggy racing server very customisable, and — as you can tell, because you're reading this site — thoroughly documented.
+This includes trying to maintain good UI principles and doing user-testing.

+The decision to teach using someone else's project rather than roll your own is not an easy one, especially for a busy educator who hasn't got endless spare time to investigate it.
+We've taken the responsibility to make your experience of the race server — the admin interface — and its supporting documentation as easy and reassuring as possible.
+That is, merely putting content out ("it's Open Source!
+Here's the GitHub repo!") is never enough.
+This policy is far from universal in a lot of free education software (for good reason: it takes time and resources to do this properly).

+As part of this duty to (staff) users, we've actively user-tested with our willing collaborators at Royal Holloway and improved and added features in the admin in direct response to what they wanted.

 ## Be fun